mindbet/tweet_link_compile/README.md

 Collected tweets are then parsed for outbound links, and those links are compiled by popularity.

 To keep the listing fresh, outbound links are no longer counted after a time period you set.
-Default is 48 hours.
+Default is 30 hours.

 The tweet retrieval code in this module is based on Drupal module Get Tweets [https://www.drupal.org/project/get_tweets]

 This module can be seen in action at http://trending.health [http://trending.health]

-The collected tweets are saved as nodes in the Drupal database.
-You can set the time after which they are deleted.
+You have the option to save the collected tweets as Drupal nodes.

 Registration with Twitter: